 Latest

-Overall assessment for polling through October 25, 2024
+Overall assessment for polling through October 15, 2024

 Harris is likely to win Pennsylvania, Michigan and Wisconsin and perhaps Nevada.
 This would result in a 270-238 win, assuming no changes from the 2020 election in other states and electoral districts.
-This is unchanged from a ten days ago, except in North Carolina where there was a marked improvement but not enough to move her out of a weak position.
+This is unchanged from a month ago, except in North Carolina where there was a marked improvement but not enough to move her out of a weak position.

 The number of "likely voter" polls increased substantially in the second half of September.
 As a result, the model was revised to excluded "registered voter" surveys and to include all likely voter polls from August to late September.
 As before, the beginning assumptions include a close contest in the range of Harris taking between 48% and 52% of vote in each swing state.
 This is a "strong" prior and pronounced polling results will be required to move the credible interval outside that range.
 The model is based on the Bayesian analysis described in Methodology.